tobyspark/ORBIT-Camera/Resources/CharityChoice.markdown

 For more infrormation go to: https://www.visionaustralia.org/

-### Blind S.A.
+### Blind SA
-Blind S.A. equips blind people in South Africa with the skills they need to fully and independently participate in society.
+Blind SA equips blind people in South Africa with the skills they need to fully and independently participate in society.

 For more infrormation go to: https://blindsa.org.za/